 Andrew Johnson is most known for being the president to take over after Abraham Lincoln was killed.
-He is also known for being one of only two presidents to be impeached.
+He is also known for being one of the three presidents to be impeached.

 Andrew grew up in Raleigh, North Carolina.
 His family was very poor and his father died when he was just three years old.
 Growing up in poverty, he was unable to attend school so his mother found him a position as an apprentice to a tailor.
 This way Andrew could learn a trade.